fuzzamos/libafl/README.md

   -h, --help            show this help message and exit
 ```

 More examples can be seen in my [afl-scripts](https://github.com/gsingh93/afl-scripts) repo.
+See the source for full function signatures and all available methods.

 ## Why